 One explanation for this geographic distribution of QHTC credits could be that some larger firms headquartered in Virginia or Maryland are contracted by federal agencies for technology-related services and their employees are assigned to report to work in the federal agencies located in D.C., allowing the companies to claim QHTC status.
 In 2012, the D.C.
 Court of Appeals upheld Virginia-based BAE's claim to a QHTC franchise tax exemption based on the fact that it had employees detailed to work in Federal agencies that were located in the original high technology zones.
 This ruling would allow any company with a similar business model of having a physical location outside of the District, but whose employees are detailed to a federal agency anywhere within the District eligible to receive QHTC credits.
 In apparent response to the ruling, the D.C.
-Council in 2014 strengthened the QHTC location requirement by requiring a qualifying company to 'lease' or 'own' an office in the District, as opposed to the language from the original statute which held that a company must "maintain an office, headquarters, or base of operations" in the
+Council in 2014 strengthened the QHTC location requirement have prequiring a qualifying company to 'lease' or 'own' an office in the District, as opposed to the language from the original statute which held that a company must "maintain an office, headquarters, or base of operations" in the District.
+However, that definition still may leave room for ambiguity about what constitutes a company having a 'physical location' in the District.

-54 In BAE Systems Enterprise Systems Inc. v.
+&lt;sup>54 In BAE Systems Enterprise Systems Inc. v.
 District of Columbia Office of Tax and Revenue, 56 A.3d 477 (D.C.
 2012), the District Court of Appeals affirmed an earlier Office of Administrative Hearings decision that the QHTC definition did not require property ownership or the payment of rent or the exercise of predominant authority, dominion, or control over an office or base of operations in the District.

-55 In 2012 the location requirements were removed, so firms located anywhere in the District were eligible.
+&lt;sup>55 In 2012 the location requirements were removed, so firms located anywhere in the District were eligible.

-56 The "Qualified High Technology Clarification Congressional Review Emergency Amendment Act of 2014," passed in the Fiscal Year 2015 Budget Support Congressional Review Emergency Act of 2014.
+&lt;sup>56 The "Qualified High Technology Clarification Congressional Review Emergency Amendment Act of 2014," passed in the Fiscal Year 2015 Budget Support Congressional Review Emergency Act of 2014.